MrYsLab/pymata-express/docs/pin_modes.md

 are even more flexible.
 They may be configured for analog input, digital input, or digital output operation.

+#### Mapping Analog Pin Numbers To Digital Pin Numbers
+When configuring an analog input pin as a digital input, you must use the pin's digital pin number equivalent.
+For example, on an Arduino Uno, if you wish to use pin A0 as a digital pin, the digital pin number equivalent is 14.
+In general, to find the digital equivalent of pin A0 for your specific Arduino board type, the algorithm is:

+digital_pin_number = analog_pin_number + number of digital pins

+Looking at the Uno:
+A0 = 14, A1 = 15, and so forth.

+Looking at a Mega2560 which has 54 digital pins:
+A0 = 54, A1 = 55, etc.

 PymataExpress requires that before using a pin, its mode must be explicitly set.
 This is accomplished using one of the pymata-express mode setting methods.